spatialos/UnrealGDK/SpatialGDK/Documentation/content/workers/offloading-concept.md

 ## Actor groups

-To facilitate offloading, we've created the concept of Actor groups to help you configure which Actor types a given server-worker type will have authority over.
-In the Unreal Editor, you can create Actor groups, assign Actor classes to a group, and then assign each group to a server-worker type.
+Actor groups facilitate multiserver functionality through offloading.
+You set them up to configure which Actor types instances of a [server-worker type]({{urlRoot}}/content/glossary#worker-types-and-worker-instances) have [authority]({{urlRoot}}/content/glossary#authority) over.
+In the Unreal Editor, you can create Actor groups, assign Actor classes to a group, and then assign each group to a server-worker type via the SpatialOS Runtime Settings panel.

-Before you start to use offloading in your game, ensure that you’re familiar with the [best practices for using offloading]({{urlRoot}}/content/workers/offloading-concept#best-practices) and [offloading workflow]({{urlRoot}}/content/workers/set-up-offloading).
+For guidance on offloading, see the documentation on offloading [best practices]({{urlRoot}}/content/workers/offloading-concept#best-practices) and [how to set up your game for offloading]({{urlRoot}}/content/workers/set-up-offloading).

 To get started with configuring Actor groups, see [Offloading example project]({{urlRoot}}/content/tutorials/offloading-tutorial/offloading-intro).